 Mission.io and Federal Funding Sources

 Districts can leverage a range of federal education funds to support the adoption and implementation of Mission.io.
-Because the program meets ESSA Tier IV (“Demonstrates a Rationale”) and has ongoing research underway to advance toward Levels II–III, it qualifies for funding under Titles I, II, III, and IV-A, as well as Title IV-B.
+Because the program meets ESSA Tier IV (“Demonstrates a Rationale”) and has multiple studies underway designed to meet the qualifications for higher tiers of ESSA, it qualifies for funding under Titles I, II, III, and IV-A, as well as Title IV-B.

 Each Title program provides opportunities to fund different aspects of Mission.io — from classroom instruction and professional learning to after-school enrichment and digital innovation.
 The following table outlines how Mission.io aligns with the allowable use and priorities of each federal Title, helping districts integrate it into existing plans and budgets without requiring new funding mechanisms.